Dcoders-IUT/Abaash/README.md

 - **Dashboard and Analytics**: Flat owners can view their flats, bookings, and occupancy rates using a dashboard and analytics tools.

 ## Technologies Used
-Aabash is built using the following technologies:
+Abaash is built using the following technologies:

 - **HTML**: For creating the structure of the web pages.
 - **CSS**: For styling the web pages.